shaun-barnard/python/discord-llm-chatbot/README.md

 ## Python Discord LLM (Large Language Model) Chatbot

-Basic Discord chatbot using [Discord.py](https://github.com/Rapptz/discord.py) and [LangChain](https://github.com/langchain-ai/langchain).
+A basic Discord chatbot using [Discord.py](https://github.com/Rapptz/discord.py) and [LangChain](https://github.com/langchain-ai/langchain).
 The bot is designed to interact with Discord channel users in a conversational manner, leveraging large language models (LLM), and conversational memory to provide engaging responses.

 ## Installation